 In the main window of VisualSVN Server Manager, check in the server URL that the port is 80.
 If it is already the case, go directly to Create a new repository in VisualSVN.

-Right-click on VisualSVN Server on the left tree view.
+Right-click on VisualSVN Server on the left tree view and select Properties.